-Composition, succession and evaluation Code Principles
+Composition, Succession and Evaluation Code Principles

 - J. Appointments to the board should be subject to a formal, rigorous and transparent procedure, and an effective succession plan should be maintained for board and senior management.
-Both appointments and succession plans should be based on merit and objective criteria and, within this context, should promote diversity of gender, social and ethnic backgrounds, cognitive and personal - K. The board and its committees should have a combination of skills, experience, and knowledge.
-Consideration should be given to the length of service of the board as a whole and membership regularly refreshed.
+Both appointments and succession plans should be based on merit and objective criteria and, within this context, should promote diversity of gender, social and ethnic backgrounds, cognitive and personal strengths. - K. The board and its committees should have a combination of skills, experience, and knowledge.
+Consideration should be given to the length of service of the board as a whole and membership regularly refreshed. - L. Annual evaluation of the board should consider its composition, diversity and how effectively members work together to achieve objectives.
+Individual evaluation should demonstrate whether each director continues to contribute effectively.